 Monthly mean sea-surface pressures over the North Atlantic are published in Die Grosswetterlagen Europas by Deutscher Wetterierst, Offenbach, Germany.
-The long-term mean pressure patterns were dominated by the Icelandic Low, a low pressure system centered between Greenland and Iceland, and the Bermuda-Azores High, a high pressure system centered between Florida and northern Africa (Thompson and Hazen, 1983).
-The strengths of the Low and High varied seasonally from a winter maximum to a summer minimum.
-Seasonal anomalies of the sea-surface pressure for 1992 relative to the 1951-80 mean are shown in Fig. 6, where winter includes December 1991 to February 1992, spring is March to May, summer is June to August and autumn is September to November.
+The long-term mean pressure patterns are dominated by the Icelandic Low, a low pressure system centered between Greenland and Iceland, and the Bermuda-Azores High, a high pressure system centered between Florida and northern Africa (Thompson and Hazen, 1983).
+The strengths of the Low and High vary seasonally from a winter maximum to a summer minimum.
+Seasonal anomalies of the sea-surface pressure for 1992 relative to the 1951-80 means are shown in Fig. 6.
+Winter includes December 1991 to February 1992, spring is March to May, summer is June to August and autumn is September to November.

-In winter, a negative anomaly was centered over Greenland and Baffin Bay (exceeding -8 mb) and stretched southward to the Scotian Shelf.
-This contrasted with a positive anomaly (maximum of 12.6 mb) over western Europe.
-Such a pressure pattern promotes strong, cold northwesterly winds over the Labrador Sea and realtively warm southeasterly winds over the Norwegina Sea between Europe and Greenland.
-In spring the Icelandic Low deepend (upwards of -6 mb) while the Bermuda-Azores High strengthened (up to 5 mb).
+In winter a negative anomaly was centered over Greenland and Baffin Bay This (exceeding -8 mb) and stretched southward to the Scotian Shelf. contrasted with a center of positive anomalies (maximum of 12.6 mb) over western Europe.
+Such a pressure pattern promotes strong cold northwesterly winds over the Labrador Sea and relatively warm southeasterly winds to the Norwegian Sea between Europe and Greenland.
+The negative anomaly is consistent with a westward shift in the position of the Icelandic Low.
+In spring the Icelandic Low deepened (upwards of -6 mb) while the Bermuda-Azores High strengthened (up to 5 mb).
 This would have increased the westerly winds, especially over the eastern North Atlantic and western Europe.
 The summer anomaly pressure pattern was dominated by a low (minimum of -4.5 mb) centered over the northeastern North Atlantic.
 It would cause anomalous northeasterly winds along eastern Greenland with the distinct possibility of enhancing the flow in the East Greenland Current and hence its component of the West Greenland Current.
 Also, anomalous easterly winds would have developed over much of eastern Canada.
-Onshore winds in summer may have contributed to the cold conditions observed in the region during July.
-In autumn, a negative pressure anomaly developed voer England and the eastern North Atlntic.
-Anomalous highs developed over Greenland and of the southern United States and western Africa.
+Onshore winds in summer may have contributed to the cold conditions observed in the region in July.
+In autumn a negative pressure anomaly developed over England and the eastern North Atlantic.
+Anomalous highs developed over Greenland and off the southern United States and western Africa.
 This pressure pattern would have generated increased southwesterly winds over the southern NAFO region and decreased northwesterly winds over the Labrador Sea.